nguyensjsu/sp18-281-space/Journal.md

 Decide technologies and languages for the the project.

 **April 21:**
++ Webex to discuss the project design
 + Tasks distributions of databases

     Hoang Nguyen: Customer
     Huy Huynh: Menu